 Dr. Hannah Bohbot is a Fear Free and RECOVER certified veterinarian.
+She has a special interest in cardiac, respiratory and endocrine disorders.

 - Clinical Rotation, Colorado State University, Fort Collins